geodynamics/aspect/cookbooks/initial-condition-S20RTS/doc/initial-condition-S20RTS.md

 Hawaii, or mid ocean ridges are elevated due to (deep and) shallow upward flow.
 The core mantle boundary topography shows that the upwelling large low shear wave velocity provinces deflect the core mantle boundary up.
-Figure&nbsp;[2]e and f shows geoid perturbations for 2 and 4 global refinement steps, respectively.
+Figure [2]e and f shows geoid perturbations for 2 and 4 global refinement steps, respectively.
 The geoid anomalies show a strong correlation with the surface dynamic topography.
 This is in part expected given that the geoid anomalies are driven by the deflection of the upper and lower surface as well as internal density variations.
 The relative importance of these different contributors is dictated by the Earth&rsquo;s viscosity profile.
 Due to the isoviscous assumption in this cookbook, we don&rsquo;t properly recover patterns of the observed geoid.
-Lastly, Figure&nbsp;[2]g and h shows geoid perturbations for 2 and 4 global refinement steps, respectively.
+Lastly, Figure [2]g and h shows geoid perturbations for 2 and 4 global refinement steps, respectively.

 As discussed in the previous cookbook, dynamic topography does not necessarily average to zero if the resolution is not high enough.
 While one can simply subtract the mean as a postprocessing step this should be done with caution since a non-zero mean indicates that the refinement is not sufficiently high to resolve the convective flow.
-In Figure&nbsp;[2]a-d we refrained from subtracting the mean but indicated it at the bottom left of each panel.
+In Figure [2]a-d we refrained from subtracting the mean but indicated it at the bottom left of each panel.
 The mean dynamic topography approaches zero for increasing refinement.
 Furthermore, the mean bottom dynamic topography is closer to zero than the